 The educational requirements for trauma surgeons to practice in the United States include completion of a bachelor's degree and medical degree (Doctor of Medicine or Doctor of Osteopathic Medicine), as well as hospital- or clinic-based training through a residency and fellowship program.
 Students select their medical specialty during the third year of medical school and apply to residency programs in their final year.
 A prospective trauma surgeon can expect school and clinical training to take a minimum of 14 years.
+Licensing and board certification requirements must also be met before practicing in the field.

 Trauma Surgery Fellowship